tyson314/CS-260-Startup-Project/README.md

 places.
 It makes sense though that you don't want them physically in your code, a lot like protecting from SQL injection attacks.
 Overall very helpful and I think I know how I will implement this into my startup.

+Startup Javascript

+I went from despising javascript at the beginning of this project to actually really enjoying it.
+The function based coding style really allows for you to make super generic code that can be applied in many situations.
+For example, my team changer and player changers use 90% of the same code but each function very independently of each other.
+I also think JSON is a really practical since it can be accessed through so many different mediums.
+Another thing I like about javascript is the versatility that comes built into arrays and objects.
+I essentially made a mini database of players, and used a class to instantiate teams, and arrays to keep track of which players were selected.